VitoTAP/aquacrop-interface/README.md

 A Java interface for [AquaCrop](http://www.fao.org/nr/water/aquacrop.html), a crop-model developed by [FAO](http://www.fao.org) to simulate yield response to water.
-This enables local or remote programmatic execution of AquaCrop runs, without having to deal with the vast number of input/output plain text files.
+This enables local or remote programmatic/automated execution of AquaCrop runs, without having to deal with the vast number of input/output plain text files.

 ## Getting started